OOPMan/gamp/doa/wind_lorraine_prelude_precon.md

    these cards can be evaluated for Activation, but be sure not to accidentally check for Activation of any cards placed during Step 3 (Marking them temporarily with a token or shifting their position slightly is recommended)
 ##### Example

 #### Activate Abilities
+Examine each Card in the Automa`s Field with Abilities that may be Activated and determine whether:

+1. The Automa can pay any costs required to Activate the Ability
+2. The Automa can designate a valid target for the Ability
+3. Activating the Ability would be of benefit to the Automa

+If the Ability passes all the aforementioned checks, Activate and resolve the Ability.

 ##### Example

 #### Attack with Champion
 ##### Example

 #### Attack with Allies
 ##### Example

 ### End Phase

+## Mechanics
+The follow section details specific game mechanics that need to be handled differently for the Automa

+### Intercept
+The Automa will not Attack with Allies that have the Intercept if the Human Player has any Allies on the Field.

+During the Human Players turn, if the Human Player Attacks the Automa`s Champion and the Automa has an Awake Ally with Intercept, it will always attempt to intercept the Attack with that Ally.

+The Automa will never use Intercept to redirect Attacks directed at other Allies.

+### Glimpse
+The Automa skips resolving Glimpse entirely.
+As a result, [Scry the Skies](https://index.gatcg.com/card/scry-the-skies) will simply draw the top card of the Main Deck to the Automa`s Memory.

+## Decklist
+Below is listed a reference copy of the decklist for the Wind Lorraine Pre-Constructed deck from Dawn of Ashes Prelude, in case you threw out the box and don't want to look it up elsewhere: